rithikrn/foamgci/CONTRIBUTING.md

 # Contributing

 Bug reports and PRs welcome.
-The project is deliberately small — new functionality should be argued from a concrete CFD V&V use case, not from generality.
+The project is deliberately small, so new functionality should be argued from a concrete CFD V&V use case, not from generality.